- Fire Safety

 - Exposure to toxic substances

-Depending on the office situation and hazards involved, specific training may be needed on chemical hazards, machine guarding, ergonomics, etc. For more information on training requirements and methods, contact your supervisor or Safety and Environmental Health, 777-3341.
+Depending on the office situation and hazards involved, specific training may be needed on chemical hazards, machine guarding, ergonomics, etc. For more information on training requirements and methods, contact your supervisor or Office of Safety, 701-777-3341.

 The following sections address several office safety practices.
 Other preventive measures not mentioned here may be necessary also.